Quickly exit this site by pressing the Escape key

 "We can use our night vision kit on high points and we can see vehicles from a long way away and we can dial other units into the area to catch the offenders"

-Once in postion, a drone can cover a wide area without being detected and zoom in using its thermal imaging camera to spots signs of hare coursing.
+Once in position, a drone can cover a wide area without being detected and zoom in using its thermal imaging camera to spots signs of hare coursing.

 During a recent operation in South Wiltshire, the Rural Crime Team was joined by local farmers and Wiltshire's Police and Crime Commissioner, Philip Wilkinson.